react-native-oh-library/usage-docs/en/react-native-camera-kit.md

 To use this repository, you need to use the correct React-Native and RNOH versions.
 In addition, you need to use DevEco Studio and the ROM on your phone.

-Check the release version information in the release address of the third-party library：[@react-native-oh-library/react-native-camera-kit Releases](https://github.com/react-native-oh-library/react-native-camera-kit/releases)
+Check the release version information in the release address of the third-party library: [@react-native-oh-library/react-native-camera-kit Releases](https://github.com/react-native-oh-library/react-native-camera-kit/releases)

 ### Permission Requirements

 The following permissions include the `system_basic` permission, but the default application permission is `normal`.
 Only the `normal` permission can be used.
 Therefore, the error * 9568289 * * * may be reported during the installation of the HAP package.
-For details, see [Document](https://developer.huawei.com/consumer/cn/doc/harmonyos-guides-V5/bm-tool-V5#ZH-CN_TOPIC_0000001884757326__%E5%AE%89%E8%A3%85hap%E6%97%B6%E6%8F%90%E7%A4%BAcode9568289-error-install-failed-due-to-grant-request-permissions-failed) Change the application level to `system_basic`.
+For details, see [Document](https://developer.huawei.com/consumer/en/doc/harmonyos-guides-V5/bm-tool-V5#EN_TOPIC_0000001884757326__%E5%AE%89%E8%A3%85hap%E6%97%B6%E6%8F%90%E7%A4%BAcode9568289-error-install-failed-due-to-grant-request-permissions-failed) Change the application level to `system_basic`.

 #### Add permissions to the module.json5 file in the entry directory.